antarctica/bas-style-kit-file-upload-endpoint/README.md

 A minimal API implementing a simple form action for testing file upload components in the BAS Style Kit.

-**Note:** This API is not included in [api.bas.ac.uk](https://api.bas.ac.uk).
+**Note:** This API is not part of [api.bas.ac.uk](https://api.bas.ac.uk).

 ## Purpose

-The [BAS Style Kit](https://style-kit.web.bas.ac.uk) includes interactive components for file uploads.
-To develop these components, and to simulate various error states, a real service which will accept (or decline) uploads was needed.
+The [BAS Style Kit](https://style-kit.web.bas.ac.uk) includes interactive components for file uploads, to help develop these components, and to simulate various error states, a real service which will accept (or decline) uploads was needed to give realistic results.

-This API provides this service in the form of several endpoints configured with different behaviours including single and multiple uploads and errors such as files that are too large.
-This API is intentionally separate to the Style Kit to test cross origin requests, which are restricted by web browsers.
+This API provides a set of endpoints which can be used as form actions to test different situations including single/multiple uploads and errors such as uploads that are too large.
+This API is intentionally separate to the Style Kit to test cross origin requests, which are restricted by Web Browsers for security.

 **Note:** This API is not intended, and does not, store uploaded files.
-It is not intended to have any use beyond testing or demonstrating the file upload components in the Style Kit.
+It is not intended for any use beyond testing or demonstrating file upload components in the Style Kit.

 ## Usage